Our Mouse Control Tests

 Score distribution

-A mouse's CPI represents how many pixels your cursor moves on the screen when you move your mouse one inch on your mousepad or desk.
+CPI represents the number of pixels your cursor moves on the screen when you move your mouse one inch on your mousepad or desk.

 Many mouse manufacturers and some online sources will use the term DPI to refer to the same thing.
 However, DPI stands for 'dots per inch' and is more closely related to display resolutions, while CPI stands for 'counts per inch' and refers directly to the sensitivity of a mouse.